top of page

 Price: GRATIS

-A Supper of Beef Stew & Dumplings or vegetarian equivalent prepared, cooked & served by the good folk from The Kings Arms is available @ £10.00
+A Beef Stifado (Greek Stew) or vegetarian equivalent prepared, cooked & served by the good folk from The Kings Arms is available @ £10.00

 + £2.00 for Ice Creams